salimdellali/backend-challenge-welbi/README.md

 1. implement feature "Something that Darla Blanda would like"
 1. define DTOs and Next responses shapes
 1. implement feature "Engages the highest number of residents"
+1. implement feature "Addresses a gap in offerings"